By Paul Taylor

-You can also see a very distinct lack of symmetry in head width from front to back - the front being a lot narrower than it is at the back.
-This "asymmetry" is what produces the much smaller flat area (line A) when compared to the equivalent photos in the last section.
+You can also see a very distinct lack of symmetry in head width from front to back.
+The front is a lot narrower than it is at the back.
+And this "asymmetry" produces a much smaller flat area (line A) when compared to the equivalent photos in the last section.

 And it often gives a very "rounded" head shape when viewed face-on, as you can see in photo 2.

 In photo 3, notice how the hairline appears quite low (line B) in relation to the maximum height of the skull (line C) when compared to the equivalent photos in the last section.

 There is also increased curvature to the skull as it rises up to its maximum height, creating a somewhat rounded shape to the head when viewed side-on.